The measurable Kesten theorem: Preliminaries

-For a graph $G$ and $x,y\in V(G)$ let $P_{x,n}$ denote the set of walks of length $n$ starting at $x$ and let $P_{x,y,n}$ denote the elements in $ P_{x,n}$ that end at $y$.
-A \emph{random walk of length }$n$\emph{\ starting at }$x$ is a uniform random element of $P_{x,n}$.
-Let the \emph{probability of return}
+For a graph $G$ and $x,y\in V(G)$ let $W_n(x,y)$ denote the set of walks of length $n$ starting at $x$ and ending at $y$.
+A \emph{random walk of length }$n$\emph{\ starting at }$x$ is a uniform random walk starting at $x$.
+Let $p_n(x,y)$ denote the probability that a random walk of length $n$ started at $x$ ends at $y$.
+We call $p_n(x,x)$ the $n$-step {\bf return probability}.